 • Automatic email reminders

-But what makes Doodle truly special is its focus on group scheduling.
-It does that by offering user-friendly group polls that team members can answer to determine when everybody is free.
+But what makes this tool truly special compared to Doodle competitors is its focus on group scheduling.
+It does that by offering user-friendly group meeting polls that team members can answer to determine when everybody is free.

 This makes Doodle an ideal tool for small businesses that are looking to streamline and organize internal team meetings in a more casual setting.